OpenDocCN/dsai-notes-pt2-zh/docs/scipycon-2017/SciPy 2017（合集） - P21：Interactive Data Visualization with HoloViews & Bokeh  SciPy 2017 Tutorial  Jean - 哒哒哒儿尔 - BV1Cs411A76Y.md

-# SciPy 2017（合集） - P21：Interactive Data Visualization with HoloViews & Bokeh  SciPy 2017 Tutorial  Jean - 哒哒哒儿尔 - BV1Cs411A76Y
+# P21：Interactive Data Visualization with HoloViews & Bokeh  SciPy 2017 Tutorial  Jean - 哒哒哒儿尔 - BV1Cs411A76Y

  My name is Brian Vandivan and I work with Sean Luke。